Sámi people: Sámi Parliaments

-The Sámi Parliaments (Sámediggi in Northern Sámi, Sämitigge in Inari Sámi, Sää'mte'ǧǧ in Skolt Sámi) founded in Finland (1973), Norway (1989) and Sweden (1993) are the representative bodies for peoples of Sámi heritage.
-Russia has not recognized the Sámi as a minority and, as a result, recognizes no Sámi parliament, even if the Sámi people there have formed an unrecognised Sámi Parliament of Russia.
-There is no single, unified Sámi parliament that spans across the Nordic countries.
-Rather, each of the aforementioned three countries has set up its own separate legislatures for Sámi people, even though the three Sámi Parliaments often work together on cross-border issues.
-In all three countries, they act as an institution of cultural autonomy for the Indigenous Sámi people.
+The Sámi Parliaments (Sámediggi in Northern Sámi, Sämitigge in Inari Sámi, Sää'mte'ǧǧ in Skolt Sámi) founded in Finland (1973), Norway (1989), and Sweden (1993) are the representative bodies for peoples of Sámi heritage.
+Russia has not recognized the Sámi as a minority and therefore recognizes no Sámi parliament, although the Sámi there have formed an unrecognised Sámi Parliament of Russia.
+No single, unified Sámi parliament spans across the Nordic countries.
+Rather, each of Finland, Norway, and Sweden has set up its own separate legislatures for Sámi people.
+This said, these three Sámi Parliaments often work together on cross-border issues.
+In all three countries they act as an institution of cultural autonomy for the Indigenous Sámi people.
 The parliaments have very weak political influence, far from autonomy.
-They are formally public authorities, ruled by the Scandinavian governments, but have democratically elected parliamentarians whose mission is to work for the Sámi people and culture.
-Candidates' election promises often conflict with the institutions' submission to their governments, but as authorities, they do have some influence over the government.
+They are formally public authorities ruled by the Scandinavian governments, but have democratically elected parliamentarians whose mission is to work for the Sámi people and culture.
+Candidates' election promises often conflict with the institutions' submission to their governments, but as authorities they do have some influence over the government.